Chapter 17.44

 17.44.050 Limitations on location.

 A. Zoning District Priorities.
-A communication facility shall be not be approved or located within other than the PF (public facility) zoning district; except that the review authority may approve a facility within an industrial district if it first determines that the applicant has demonstrated that all PF zoning district options are infeasible, and that there is no site within a PF district where the communication facility would provide adequate coverage.
+A communication facility shall be not be approved or located within other than the PF (public facility) zoning districts; except that the review authority may approve a facility within an industrial, open space recreation (OSR) or commercial district if it first determines that the applicant has demonstrated that all PF and OSR zoning district options are infeasible, and that there is no site within a PF or OSR district where the communication facility would provide adequate coverage.
+All other exceptions are subject to Section 17.44.065.

-B. Co-Location Required.
+B. Co-location Required.
 A new communication facility shall be co-located with existing facilities and with other planned new facilities whenever feasible, and whenever determined by the review authority to be aesthetically desirable.
-A service provider shall co-locate a new communication facility with noncommunications facilities (e.g., light standards, water tanks, and other utility structures) where the review authority determines that this co-location will minimize the overall visual impact.
+Co-location of new telecommunication equipment onto an existing legally established telecommunication facility is subject to administrative design review only, consistent with the requirements of the Middle-Class Tax Relief and Job Creation Act of 2012, or as otherwise required by federal law, as may be amended from time to time.
+Where feasible, a service provider shall co-locate a new communication facility with noncommunications facilities (e.g., light standards, water tanks, and other utility structures) or existing structures where the review authority determines that this co-location will minimize the overall visual impact.

-1. A service provider shall exhaust all reasonable measures to co-locate their communications facilities on existing towers or with or within existing ancillary support equipment facilities before applying for a new communication facility site.
+1. A service provider shall exhaust all reasonable measures to co-locate their communications facilities on existing towers or within existing ancillary support equipment facilities before applying for a new communication facility site.

 3. In order to facilitate co-location, use permit conditions of approval for a new facility shall require each service provider to cooperate in the siting of equipment and antennas to accommodate the maximum number of operators at a given site where determined by the review authority to be feasible and aesthetically desirable.